dimondevceo/coinpact/README.md

   - Status Code: 200 OK
   - Content:
     ```
-    {"status": "unpaid", "message": "Unpaid.
-The product cost is X USDT, but only Y USDT was sent, please resend exactly X"}
+    { "status": "unpaid", "message": "Unpaid.
+The product cost is X USDT, but only Y USDT was sent, please resend exactly X" }
     ```
   - Description: The payment amount is not sufficient; the user needs to resend the exact amount.